|Camp scene from 1915 at Lake Vermillion, in the mist.|

 On one of the Gang’s earlier trips, Dad taught one of the hired men how to rope a canoe down a rapids – the man was apparently tickled to learn this skill, a new one even though he had already been in the woods for years.

 Before each trip, the men created their own route maps based on USGS survey maps, many of which they later found to lack clear or accurate details and place names.
 When they came across a new and interesting feature in the landscape it was not something they recognized from a guidebook.
 The petroglyphs they encountered were a complete mystery and surprise; coming across the petroglyphs is now, to a modern traveler, a powerful experience – I can only imagine what Dad and the Gang must have thought as they saw them and began to puzzle them out.

 Along all the rivers and lakes they paddled, the Gang appreciated much of the natural history they encountered.
 Dad was well schooled in geology, due to his having grown up with a father who was an expert amateur geologist and fossil collector.
 Doc was the quintessential naturalist, with an excellent sense of flora and fauna.
 Billy Mac and Bill were well-versed in natural science and in outdoors skills.
 The Gang brought a pretty full complement of knowledge and skills to each trip.

 While they may have been Milwaukee businessmen, they were not amateur outdoorsmen.

-Border Country: The Northwoods Canoe Journals of Howard Greene, 1906–1916.
+Martha Greene Phillips spent several years researching her father’s canoeing and camping adventures and editing and annotating his journals of those trips for Border Country: The Northwoods Canoe Journals of Howard Greene, 1906–1916.
 She is also the author of The Floating Boathouses on the Upper Mississippi River and lives near Madison, Wisconsin.